Devxify/Devxify/src/content/jamstack-for-web.md

 image: img/jamstack.png
 date: '2020-07-18T23:46:37.121Z'
 draft: false
 excerpt: The web has been changing very rapidly.
-From old janky PHP to new serverless funtions, we have travelled a lot.
-If you are still unkown about JAMstack then this is for you.
+From old janky PHP to new serverless functions, we have travelled a lot.
+If you are still unknown about JAMstack then this is for you.
 ---

 The world of technology is changing faster than one could ever imagine.
 In fact, the past is repeating itself.
 The revival of static sites is here but they have evolved with lots of superpowers.
-The full form of JAMstack is JavaScript, API, Markup stack.
+The full form of JAMstack is JavaScript, API, Markdown stack.
 Just like [MEAN stack↗](https://www.ibm.com/cloud/learn/mean-stack-explained), MERN stack it is also a stack.
 Also, the whole site code lives on CDN so cheaper and faster hosting.

->JAMstack: Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.**- Mathias Biilmann, Netlify co-founder.**
+>JAMstack: Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup. **- Mathias Biilmann, Netlify co-founder.**

 It is a new way of developing and serving web application with better performance, security, and scalability.
 JAMstack is not a tool, it is a composition of JavaScript, Markdown and API.